On the induced problem for fixed-template CSPs: Introduction

-{\bf Organization.} In Sec.~\ref{sec:prelim} we give all preliminary definitions and state the theorems that we need.
-In subsection 2.4 we describe the construction of {\em the ``lifted language''}, taken from \cite{kolmogorov15:mrt}, and we introduce a novel framework of {\em CSPs with input prototype}.
-In section 3 we set forth our main construction of the template $\bGamma^\mathcal{B}$ and discuss its meaning.
-In section 4 we prove that $\textsc{CSP}(\bGamma^\mathcal{B})$ can be reduced to $\textsc{CSP}(\bGamma)$ if $\mathcal{B}$ is preserved under all polymorphisms of $\bGamma$.
-In section 5 we prove the main result of the paper, that is a reduction from $\textsc{CSP}(\bGamma)$ to $\textsc{CSP}(\bGamma^\mathcal{B})$, and introduce {\em the weak relaxations}.
-In section 6 we show that some polymorphisms from $\pol(\bGamma)$ can be extended to polymorphisms of the new template $\bGamma^\mathcal{B}$.
-Subsection 6.1 is dedicated to endomorphisms of $\bGamma^\mathcal{B}$ that do not have analogs in $\pol(\bGamma)$.
-In the end, section 7 is dedicated to our example that demonstrates the previous theory.
+\paragraph{\bf Organization.} In Section~\ref{sec:prelim} we give all necessary definitions and state some basic facts that we need.
+In Subsection~\ref{sec:construction} we describe the construction of {\em the ``lifted language''}, taken from \cite{kolmogorov15:mrt}, and we introduce a novel framework of {\em CSPs with input prototype}.
+In Section~\ref{sec:relaxed} we introduce our main construction of the template $\bGamma^\mathcal{B}$ and give examples of this construction.
+In Section~\ref{sec:Main} we prove the main result of the paper, that is an algorithm for $\textsc{CSP}(\bGamma)$, given a homomorphism from an instance to $\bGamma^\mathcal{B}$ (Theorem~\ref{Btract}).
+Section~\ref{sec:relation} is dedicated to a Karp reduction of $\textsc{CSP}(\bGamma^\mathcal{B})$ to a non-uniform CSP that has basically two types of relations --- those that are in $\Gamma$ and a so called trace of $\mathcal{B}$ (Theorems~\ref{simple-red} and~\ref{strong-red11}).
+As a consequence we obtain that $\textsc{CSP}(\bGamma^\mathcal{B})$ can be reduced to $\textsc{CSP}(\bGamma)$ if $\mathcal{B}$ is preserved under all polymorphisms of $\bGamma$.